 LaFayette is a tiny city located in the state of Kentucky.
 With a population of 176 people and just one neighborhood, LaFayette is the 390th largest community in Kentucky.

-8.04% of the workforce is employed in the armed forces, making the military a huge focus of life in LaFayette.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Healthcare and Manufacturing industries respectively employ 30.10% and 20.39% of the civilian workforce.
+The armed forces are a huge part of the life in LaFayette, employing 8.04% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Manufacturing industries employ 30.10% and 20.39% of the civilian workforce, respectively.

 The overall crime rate in LaFayette is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-LaFayette is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, LaFayette doesn't have a public transportation system that people use for their commute.

 In LaFayette, just 11.92% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.